WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * Organised project meeting schedule - clinicians have agreed to do expert session, ethics to move date.
 * Binder workshop talk and help.
 * Chat with RG about authorship.
-* Progress of guide to communication - adding to issue in github repo of interviews/case studies, taking out open phrasing and adding in first drafts of the rest of the guide.
+* Progress of guide to communication - adding to issue in github repo of interviews/case studies, taking out open phrasing and adding in first drafts of the authorship/contributor section of the guide.
-*

 #### What did you struggle with?